srozemuller/rozemuller_blog/content/blog/2021-07-26-how-to-join-azure-ad-automated/index.md

 To connect to an Azure AD joined virtual machine the client PC must meet one of the following conditions.

-- Azure AD-joined to the same Azure AD tenant as the session host
+- Entra ID-joined to the same Azure AD tenant as the session host
 - Hybrid Azure AD-joined to the same Azure AD tenant as the session host
 - Running Windows 10, version 2004 and later and Azure AD registered to the same Azure AD tenant as the session host